SANdood/ActiON-Dashboard/README.md

 ======
 ActiON Dashboard is a web client for SmartThings.
 It is designed to run in any modern browser, regardless of operating system or screen size.

 ActiON Dashboard SmartApp easily installs in 2 minutes.
-Create as many instances as you need and pick relevant devices for each dashboard.
+Create as many different instances as you need and pick relevant devices for each dashboard.

-ActiON Dashboard has no dependency on the SmartThings Mobile app or third party services.
+ActiON Dashboard has no dependency on third party services.

 [Download SmartApp](https://github.com/625alex/ActiON-Dashboard/blob/master/app-v4/ActiON4SmartApp.groovy)

 Uses
 ======
-* Install as a native app to your smartphone to for a quick, user friendly access to your devices.
+* Install as a native app on your smartphone for a quick, user friendly access to your devices.
 * Install on a wall-mounted tablet as a whole-house control panel.
-* Create dashboards as needed for your family and friends and decide what they are allowed to view and control.
+* Create dashboards, as needed, for your family and friends and decide what they are allowed to view and control.

 Install SmartApp in the IDE
 ======